 - Laser Blade: He wields a green-bladed lightsaber.

-- Leeroy Jenkins: During the Battle of Geonosis, he attempts to attack Count Dooku without any backup.
+- Leeroy Jenkins: During the First Battle of Geonosis, he attempts to attack Count Dooku without any backup.
 While Dooku seems surprised by his appearance, Trebor is so focused on killing Dooku he does not notice Jango, who manages to get the drop on him.

 - Red Shirt: He has no lines, and exists for Jango to kill and help establish how skilled he is.